 Get In Touch!

-I am available for new design and development work via Kabu Creative.
+I am available for new design and development work via my consulting company, Kabu Creative.
 To discuss a particular project, please contact me at n.harris [at] kabucreative.com.

 I tweet @nlhkabu - feel free to say "hi"!

 Warehouse is the next generation Python Package Repository, designed to replace the legacy code base that currently powers PyPI.

 In mid-2015, I took on a new role within the Python community - redesigning Warehouse (the new PyPI), a project due for public release in 2018.

 It’s an exciting project, with lots of questions to address, including:

 There has been a huge amount of work done so far, and there is still lots more to do.
 Here’s what we have come up with so far:

 PyPI’s visual identity has been overhauled to reflect a modern, clean, minimalist aesthetic.
 Olivier designed a new logo to represent the Warehouse project and capture the spirit of the redesign.
 The result is a much stronger brand identity that has pushed the project into the 21st century.

 I’ve paid a lot of attention to making sure that the UI works for every Python community member who visits the site.
 For users with poor eyesight, I’ve chosen clear, high contrast colours and large font sizes.
 I also wanted to make sure that the site worked well for users who use screen readers.
 For this, I contacted Xavier Dutreilh, who presented a great talk about accessibility at DjangoCon Europe.
 Xavier generously agreed to audit the site, resulting in a clear set of planned accessibility improvements.